nickmpaz/Queueify/readme.md

     SPOTIFY_CLIENT=your_client_id_here
     SPOTIFY_SECRET=your_client_secret_here

-The CLIENT and SECRET values can be found at (https://developer.spotify.com/dashboard/)
+The CLIENT and SECRET values can be found at (https://developer.spotify.com/dashboard/).

-*You must create the app specified in the "Requirements" section.
+Note: You must create the app specified in the "Requirements" section.

 ## Build the VM, and Run the Application